JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 title: New Years Resolutions
 subtitle: Ten things Southwark Council should do in 2019
 ---
-To welcome the New Year and in the spirit of cooperation and fraternity we have come up with ten things that Southwark Council could to do in order to ease the effects of the housing crisis and create a fairer future for the borough's residents.
+To welcome the New Year and in a spirit of fraternity we have come up with ten things that Southwark Council can consider in order to ease the effects of the housing crisis and create a fairer future for the borough's residents.

 ## 1. Stop selling off Council homes
 [Research](http://www.londontenants.org/publications/other/Boroughs%20SR%20loss%20or%20gain%202001-17%20(FF4).jpg) by the [London Tenants Federation](http://londontenants.org) shows that Southwark has lost more social housing than any other borough since 2001.